simransingh19/sparkbytes/README.md

 # SparkBytes
 By Yuri Bychkov, Ethan Liu, Mario Hysa, and Simran Singh

 SparkBytes is a web application dedicated to addressing two important challenges at Boston University: Food waste from over-purchasing and community food access.
-SparkBytes aims to solve these by reducing food waste and help members of the BU community access free, delicious food!
+SparkBytes aims to solve these problems by making it possible for members of the BU community to locate and pick up free, delicious food!

 Check out the website [here](https://681421597e29406dae061f0b--chic-griffin-d3de53.netlify.app/).